Tu Sooraj Main Saanjh, Piyaji: 2 years later

-Kanak is now self-sufficient and possessing a bitter hatred towards Uma, eventually reappears in his life, who has become a successful business tycoon running the 'K & U' company in the meantime.
+Kanak, now self-sufficient and possessing bitter hatred towards Uma, eventually reappears in his life, who has become a successful business tycoon running the 'K & U' company in the meantime.
 It is revealed later on that Uma still loves Kanak and was actually blackmailed and forced into marrying Meera to save his younger cousin Suman from receiving punishment for a murder she had inadvertently committed.
 Meera upon knowing Kanak's identity, along with Aditya, tries many heinous ways to separate the duo, including an unsuccessful attempt to marry off Kanak to Akshay also was hell-bent on ruining her.
 Suman is now full of guilt and decides to sacrifice her life so that Uma and Kanak can re-unite.
 They save her and the truth is finally unveiled before Kanak.
 She gets rid of her ill-feelings towards Uma and gets Meera arrested with the help of others by hatching a crafty plan.

 They remarry after settling their differences and restore their relationship.
 Aditya realises his mistake and becomes loyal to his brother and sister-in-law.
 It is then that Nanda comes out of jail.

 After Saras suffering an unfortunate miscarriage on account of failing to reach the medical facility on time, and seeing Uma's grief over the matter, Kanak and Aditya launch a bike ambulance service for Uma.
 This creates a number of enemies for Uma and Kanak from the very outset, and Dr. Parag, the corrupt Dean of Pratistha Medical College, joins hands with Nanda to cancel Uma's license so that he can use the idea to promote his own medical college and take the credit totally upon himself.
 Kanak decides to study paramedics and become a doctor herself to save the license from being cancelled and so that no one can label her as an amateur when she treats patients.

-After facing numerous hurdles and hindrances in Dr. Parag's college set by the Dean himself in order to crush her dream, she finally succeeds in revealing Dr. Parag's true nature in front of the public and manages to get him behind bars.
-It is revealed at this point that Nanda was ill-treated by Dr. Parag while in jail, and she was planning for revenge ever since she got out of jail.
-She afterwards stops plotting against Uma and Kanak.
+After facing numerous hurdles and hindrances set by the Dean himself at Dr. Parag's college, in an attempt to crush her dream, she finally succeeds in exposing Dr. Parag's true nature to the public.
+As a result, he is arrested and sentenced to imprisonment.
+It is revealed that during his time in jail, Nanda was subjected to ill-treatment by Dr. Parag, which fuels her desire for revenge upon her release.
+However, upon her release, she decides to abandon her plots against Uma and Kanak, choosing a different path.